17 Essential Financial Preparedness Tips

 All your financial preparation is useless if no one else can find the information when they need it.
 Simplify life for yourself and your family by organizing all your financial documents.

-- Scan or make photocopies of all your important documents and store them together in a binder or folder in your home.
+- Scan or photocopy your essential documents and store them together in your home.

 - Include social security cards, passports, birth certificates, marriage certificates, death certificates, divorce decrees, deeds to property, car titles, life insurance policies, wills, and any other government or estate planning documents.